tfluhr/test-project/docs/chapters/desktop-workflow.md

 WSL is a feature in Windows that lets you run a Linux operating system _within_ your normal Windows operating system.
 Linux operating systems are available in a [variety of _distributions_](https://en.wikipedia.org/wiki/Linux_distribution#Widely_used_GNU-based_or_GNU-compatible_distributions).
 Each distribution is a collection of software packages that use the Linux kernel.
 This set of instructions will install WSL with [Ubuntu](https://ubuntu.com/) 20.04 LTS as the Linux distribution.

-#### Open a Terminal in VS Code
+#### Open a Terminal in VS Code as an Administrator

-- Open VS Code
+- Right-click on the VS Code program icon
+- Select "Run as Administrator"
+- Login with an Administrator username and password if prompted
 - Click on Terminal in the menu bar
-- Select New Terminal
+- Select New Terminal; this will open a PowerShell command prompt

 **Checking Your System Type: Most Windows computers have either x64 or ARM64 systems.
 If you're not sure which one you're using, follow these steps:**